32 Different Types of Moths in Oregon

 The lower body is brown with a broad yellow band near the end of the abdomen, and the head area is yellow-green.

 Even though it is without feathers, this moth appears to have tail feathers.
-Since they adore flower gardens, hummingbird moths will likely visit various plants in the area.
+Since they adore flower gardens, hummingbird moths will likely visit various plants.

 In addition, you can find these types of moths in Oregon next to forests and in meadows.

 The Sphinx Moth family includes hummingbird moths and foragers who feed at night.
-Late spring to early fall is the most active time for adults.
+Adults are most active from late spring to early fall.

 25. Hydriomena Moth